findashu/thruskills-mean/js/expression.md

 ## Statements

     A statement is an instruction to perform a specific action.
-Such actions include creating a variable or a function, looping through an array of elements, evaluating code based on a specific condition etc. JavaScript programs are actually a sequence of statements.
+Such actions include creating a variable or a function, looping through an array of elements, evaluating code based on a specific condition etc. JavaScript programs are actually a collection of statements.

 ### Declaration Statements:
     Such type of statements create variables and functions by using the var and function statements respectively.
 Examples include